cdl-geneseo/geneseo-dictionary/D/Degreeworks.md

 # Degreeworks

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Degreeworks

 Created by  Megan Rumore on May 07, 2022

 (noun) program that provides reports for students on what criteria they still have to complete before graduating.
 100% of those surveyed were familiar with this word.
 (Rumore, A-F, 2022)